 Also, a close inspection of your eyelids will be performed to detect and treat any blepharitis that could increase your risk of LASIK complications.

 A simple test to determine your dominant eye also will be performed.
-This is especially important if you have presbyopia and are considering monovision LASIK or multifocal LASIK so you have less need for reading glasses after surgery.
+This is especially important if you have presbyopia and are considering monovision LASIK so you have less need for reading glasses after surgery.

-If it is determined during your eye exam or pre-op consultation that you are not a good candidate for LASIK, your eye doctor might recommend an alternative vision correction procedure, such as PRK or phakic IOL implantation, which might be a better procedure for your specific needs.
+If it is determined during your eye exam or pre-op consultation that you are not a good candidate for LASIK, your eye doctor might recommend an alternative vision correction procedure, such as PRK, refractive lens exchange or phakic IOL implantation.

 About the Author: Vance Thompson, MD, FACS, is the director of refractive surgery at Vance Thompson Vision in Sioux Falls, S.D.
 He also is professor of ophthalmology at the Sanford USD School of Medicine, a leading researcher in technologies for laser and implant vision correction and a member of All About Vision's editorial advisory board.